MuokiD/MuokiD/README.md

 - 👋 Hi, I’m @MuokiD
-- 👀 I’m interested in ...
+- 👀 I’m interested in travel, photography, environment and wildlife conservation and NFTs
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning to code for NFT contracts, simple softwares
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on learning and coding for NFT smart contracts
-- 📫 How to reach me ...dan.kasanga@gmail.com
+- 📫 How to reach me dan.kasanga@gmail.com
 - Twitter @KasangaDan
 <!---
 MuokiD/MuokiD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.